Outrage Intensifies Over Claims Of Gene-Edited Babies

 The World Health Organization is forming a task force to try to develop international rules on gene editing.

-But many scientists argue that there's may be no way to prevent some other rogue scientist somewhere from trying to make more gene-edited babies too soon.
+But many scientists argue that there may be no way to prevent some other rogue scientist somewhere from trying to make more gene-edited babies too soon.

 In the meantime, Chinese authorities are trying to decide what should happen to the first scientist to claim he created the world's first gene-edited humans.
 Although there have been reports He had been detained, his university has denied that.